 Get a compressed can of air and blow out all the dust around the heat sink, case fans, and CPU fan.
 If you do that you will less likely face Avast causing high CPU temp problems in your PC.

 Fix 6 – Avoid Overclocking in Desktop PC

 If your PC is overclocked then it might be the reason why Avast is Causing High CPU temp and why your CPU fans are making a strange loud noise.

 Because the overclocked system maxed out on the CPU when the antivirus is trying to do its thing.

 Also, make sure there’s enough cooling going on and maybe add some additional water cooling system to the thing.

 This is how you can solve Avast causing high CPU temp in Windows and Mac PC.
-You can apply same steps to fix fan speed issue.
-These are general solution to fix Antivirus overheating in laptop.
+You can apply the same steps to fix the fan speed issue.
+These are the solutions to fix Antivirus overheating in laptops.